 Helping Someone With PTSD and Addiction

-The road to recovery is a difficult one that may be made much steeper by a mental health disorder as destructive as PTSD.
+The road to recovery is a difficult one that is made much steeper by a mental health disorder as destructive as PTSD.